Punisher: 1970s

-Appearing for the first time in The Amazing Spider-Man #129 (Feb.
+Appearing for the first time in The Amazing Spider-Man#129 (Feb.
 1974), the Punisher was initially an antagonist of the titular hero.
 He was portrayed as a bloodthirsty vigilante who had no qualms about killing gangsters, something which most superheroes of the time refrained from doing.
-In this appearance, the Punisher is determined to kill Spider-Man, who he views as an undisciplined vigilante.
-In this first appearance, the Punisher himself is unstable and lacking in emotional self-control.
-The Punisher is shown as a formidable fighter, skilled marksman, and able strategist.
+In this appearance, the Punisher is determined to kill Spider-Man, whom he views as an undisciplined vigilante.
+The Punisher himself is unstable and lacking in emotional self-control in this debut, though he is shown as a formidable fighter, skilled marksman, and able strategist.
 All he reveals about himself is that he is a former U.S. Marine.
 He has a fierce temper but also shows signs of considerable frustration over his self-appointed role of killer vigilante.

-Although he has few qualms about killing, he is outraged when his then-associate, the Jackal, apparently kills an enemy by treacherous means rather than in honorable combat.
+Punisher was introduced as a solo character in a black-and-white magazine, intended for older readers.
 Marvel Preview #2 (1975), the fifth appearance of the character, reveals the Punisher's earlier name "Frank Castle" and the trauma of his family's murder by Mafia gangsters.

 The character was a hit with readers and started to appear on a regular basis, teaming up with both Spider-Man and other heroes such as Captain America and Nightcrawler throughout the 1970s.
+The character also appeared in a solo story in Marvel Super Action #1 (1976), written by Archie Goodwin; the story depicts the Punisher murdering a femme fatale.
 Conway said the Punisher's popularity took him by surprise, as he had intended him only as a second-tier character.

 1980s

-The Punisher appeared in Frank Miller's acclaimed run on Daredevil.
-Miller contrasts the Punisher's version of vigilantism to the more social liberal approach of Daredevil.
-In an interview, Miller argues that Punisher is "Batman without the impurities": that, like Batman, Punisher is driven by an unquenchable need to avenge the loss of his loved ones, but that he lacks the limitation of mercy that Batman places on his actions.
-Miller believes that Punisher is heroic, but not a role model, because readers should not wish to emulate his behavior.
-In the pages of Daredevil, the Punisher is particularly cold-blooded; he kills a child involved in the drug trade, although the child has dropped his weapon and asked for mercy.
+One of the most significant early creative milestones for the character was his appearance in Frank Miller's acclaimed run on Daredevil.
+Miller used the Punisher to contrast two competing philosophies of vigilantism, pitting Castle's absolutism against Daredevil's more socially liberal approach.
+In an interview, Miller argued that the Punisher is "Batman without the impurities": that, like Batman, he is driven by an unquenchable need to avenge the loss of his loved ones, but lacks the limitation of mercy that Batman places on his actions.
+Miller believed the Punisher is heroic, but not a role model, because readers should not wish to emulate his behavior.
+In the pages of Daredevil, the Punisher is particularly cold-blooded; he kills a child involved in the drug trade even after the boy drops his weapon and begs for mercy.

 In 1983, Punisher appeared in The Spectacular Spider-Man, written by Bill Mantlo.
-He was characterized as violently insane, imposing lethal consequences on any perceived offense.
+He was characterized as violently insane and imposing lethal consequences on any perceived offense.
 The later ongoing series by Grant explained this as an involuntary drug-induced psychosis.